Skip to main content

 lock_strategy = "memory"

-S3 — uses S3 conditional writes (If-None-Match: *) for distributed locking without extra infrastructure.
-The S3 provider must support conditional writes; angos verifies this at startup:
+S3 uses S3 conditional writes (If-None-Match: *) for distributed locking without extra infrastructure.
+The S3 provider must support put_if_none_match and put_if_match; angos verifies this at startup and fails fast if either is missing. delete_if_match is optional: when absent, lock release falls back to plain delete (functional but race-prone under contention):

 # With defaults (empty table body; all fields use defaults)